African Hope Crafts

 Although the Maasai women of Tanzania who formed Naapok-Nanyok are no longer nomadic, their lives resolved around livestock.
 The five-month dry season kills the grass, leaving the goats to die, meaning no milk for Maasai children.
 Each product sold creates a savings fund for new goats to replace any that die.
 In a recent year, the women saved $150 from their handmade products and bought 15 goats to nourish their children.

-In many large cities around the globe a high cost of living coupled with the low wages of some professions can present harsh challenges for many urban dwellers.
-Napapawn and Panadda, two Thai women living in Bangkok, Thailand, saw first-hand the economic strain that many in their immediate community faced on a daily basis.
-Their local church was already reaching out to one particular community and Kieow and Pawn began meeting with some of the women there.
+In many large cities around the globe, a high cost of living coupled with the low wages of some professions can present harsh challenges for many urban dwellers.
+Napapawn and Panadda, two Thai women living in Bangkok, Thailand, saw firsthand the economic strain that many in their immediate community faced on a daily basis.
+Their local church began reaching out to one particular community and Napapawn and Panadda began meeting with some of the women there.
 They would spend time together in conversation and study and even began to crochet as a group.
-One day they tried their hand at sewing a simple handbag and Napada was born!
+One day they tried their hand at sewing a simple handbag, and Napada was born!

-Napada now employs a group of women from this low-income community enabling them to better the lives of their families while forming community.
-Some of the women had very low paying jobs or tough schedules and others had no work opportunities whatsoever prior to becoming a part of Napada.
+Napada now employs a group of women from this low-income community, enabling them to better the lives of their families while also developing friendships and fellowship.
+Prior to becoming a part of Napada, some of the women had very low-paying jobs or tough schedules, while others had no work opportunities whatsoever.
 Napada provides a creative outlet for these women while seeing them come to know eternal hope.